piercing-index/cloud-vulnerabilities/README.md

 In each indivudual vulnerability file, the following components must be mentionned:
 - the PI version (currently, it is version 1.5)
 - the URL of the vulnerability report
+- a traceback to cloudvulndb.org assessment (a YAML file)
-- a Vector String summarizing answers to the 8 questions, it is an easy and portable way to reason about the severity of a vulnerability.
+- a vector string summarizing answers to the 8 questions, it is an easy and portable way to reason about the severity of a vulnerability.
 - the PI calculated from that vector.

 ## Quick guide to Understand the Vector String format